-It’s not strange to be afraid of colonoscopy test for colon cancer screening as one needs a lot of requiring activities such as taking special diet, fasting, taking a laxative or using an enema to empty your colon before the examination.
+It’s not unusual to be afraid of having a colonoscopy for colon cancer screening.
+One needs a lot of preparation for this test, including a special diet, fasting, taking a laxative, or using an enema to empty your colon before undergoing a colonoscopy in Thailand.

-Nevertheless, having a colonoscopy is necessary for detecting colon and rectum abnormalities especially tumor or malignant tissue inside the colon.
-Moreover, tragic fact from Thailand National Cancer Center stated that the number of colon and rectum cancer patients is constantly rising from 10,624 patients in 2011 to 12,563 patients in 2014, leading Thailand as the 5th of the world’s most colorectal cancer population.
+Nevertheless, having a colonoscopy is necessary for detecting colon and rectum abnormalities, especially a tumor or malignant tissue inside the colon.
+Moreover, a tragic fact from the Thailand National Cancer Center states that the number of colon and rectum cancer patients is constantly rising, from 10,624 patients in 2011 to 12,563 patients in 2014, meaning Thailand has the 5th highest cases of colorectal cancer in the world.

-It is predictable that if there is no policy enforcement on colon cancer screening, the number of a cancer patient will be doubled in 10 years and the mentioned disease will cause more than 3,000 deaths per year.
+It is predicted that if there is no policy enforcement on colon cancer screening, the number of cancer patients will double in 10 years, and colon cancer will cause more than 3,000 deaths per year.
 This demonstrates the importance of colonoscopies and blood tests to detect colon cancer.

-- Age: at 45 years old, a person can develop a possibility of having a colon cancer
+- Age: after 45 years of age, a person’s chance of developing colon cancer increases

-- Having a tumor or polyp in an intestine
+- Having a tumor or polyp in the intestine

-- Having a medical history with Inflammatory Bowel Disease or IBD
+- Having a medical history of Inflammatory Bowel Disease or IBD

-- A family history of tumor or intestine cancer
+- A family history of tumor or intestinal cancer

-- Unhealthy daily diet; grilled or processed foods such as bacon, sausage, dried meat or meatballs
+- Unhealthy daily diet that includes grilled or processed foods such as bacon, sausage, dried meat or meatballs

 - Frequent alcohol consumption